 More on understanding student score reports from the California Department of Education

 The computer-adaptive ELA and math tests are not timed but they are estimated to take 3-4 hours per subject for ELA and math and 2 hours for science, for a total of 6-8 hours of testing.

 - Students will need headphones to take the computer adaptive tests.
 They may use their own headphones, normally used for phones or music players, to take the test.

 - FAQs on the Interim Assessments is available here

 - According to California State Education Code 60615, parents have the right to annually opt their child out of participating in state mandated test programs.
-Please contact the principal at your child’s school for more information.
+Contact the principal at your child’s school for more information.
 NUSD Board Policy.

 - The Smarter Balanced Assessment Consortium provides some explanations of interpretation and use of scores and achievement levels

 - More information about CAASPP tests can be found at: